skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 - https://github.com/samdmarshall/OSXPrivateSDK/blob/master/PrivateSDK10.10.sparse.sdk/usr/local/include/os/lock_private.h

 Private header means that we most probably can not rely on getting some information from the official sources.
+Ok, if we cannot get sources and more or less oficial documentation let's take a look at reverse engineering tools.
+I'll start from the most obvious way.
+We know that `retain` and `release` is a part of the `Objective-C` language, more explicitly it's part of the `NSObject` implementation.
+And `NSObject` is one of the root classes in the `Foundation` framework.

 /usr/lib/system/libsystem_platform.dylib